frap129/layman/README.md

 `MasterStack` provides overrides for `move <directon>` binds.

 Known bugs:
+- Breaks when a window is moved to a different workspace
 - Only works correctly if workspace has no windows when its created.

 Bindings: